CoMelSinger: Discrete Token-Based Zero-Shot Singing Synthesis With Structured Melody Control and Guidance

 \paragraph{Speaker Embedding Cosine Similarity (SECS)} To assess timbre similarity, we compute cosine similarity between speaker embeddings extracted from the synthesized and reference audio using a WavLM-based speaker verification model~\cite{chen2022wavlm}\footnote{\url{https://huggingface.co/microsoft/wavlm-base-sv}}.
 SECS values range from 0 to 1, with higher scores indicating closer alignment in vocal identity.

-\paragraph{SingMOS} SingMOS~\cite{tang2024singmos}\footnote{\url{https://github.com/South-Twilight/SingMOS}} is a learned metric trained to predict human perceptual ratings of singing voice quality.
-It is based on a curated dataset of professional ratings for both natural and synthesized singing in Chinese and Japanese, addressing the annotation scarcity in the singing domain.
-SingMOS produces scores in the range of 0 to 5, with higher values indicating greater naturalness and perceptual quality.
+\paragraph{SingMOS} SingMOS (Singing Mean Opinion Score)~\cite{tang2024singmos}\footnote{\url{https://github.com/South-Twilight/SingMOS}} is a learned metric trained to predict human perceptual ratings of singing voice quality.
+It is based on a curated dataset of professional listening tests, in which human raters assign mean opinion scores to both natural and synthesized singing in Chinese and Japanese, addressing the scarcity of large-scale perceptual annotations in the singing domain.
+SingMOS produces scores in the range of 0 to 5, with higher values indicating greater perceived naturalness and overall quality.
 As a reference-free metric, it enables scalable automatic evaluation in zero-shot and low-resource conditions.